-With mindfulness being about ‘bringing our attention back into the here and now,’ mindful running sees us applying the concept to our run.
+With mindfulness being about bringing our attention back into the here and now, mindful running applies the same concept to our run.

-When we run, it can be easy to become overwhelmed with the pace you’re going at, how far you’ve run and how far you might still have to go.
-Mindfulness helps runners to keep the focus on the exact moment they’re in and bring their attention to the moment at hand.
+When we run, it can be easy to become overwhelmed with your pace, how far you’ve run, and how far you still have to go.
+Mindfulness helps runners keep the focus on the exact moment they’re in and brings their attention to the moment at hand.

 How Does Mindful Running Work?

 Research is beginning to emerge that supports this.
-In one study by Alderman et al, 2016, they found that directed meditation combined with running or walking helped to reduce symptoms of depression for depressed participants by almost 40 percent.
+Alderman, Olson, Brush, and Shors (2016) found that directed meditation combined with running or walking helped to reduce symptoms of depression for depressed participants by almost 40%.

 Early results from the experiment have found that psychological factors, such as sight and sound, have a significant impact on performance.